 We have selected the less obvious ideas and information to present to you, but also the things that we have found to have helped us the most in our instructing.

-The course is a prerequisite to becoming a provider of the MS scheme but it is also designed for anyone who wants to improve their instructing and for those that train and assess other instructors.
+It is designed for anyone who wants to improve their instructing.
+It is also a prerequisite prior to becoming a provider of the MS scheme and to train and assess other instructors.